Online Roulette’s House Edge Beats the Need to Rig It

 roulette table at casino

-Is online roulette rigged?
-The short answer is no, it’s not rigged.
-A longer answer is that same as 300+ years ago, this game is based on math.
+The short answer is no, online roulette isn’t rigged.
+The beginner-friendly game of roulette has existed for 300+ years outside of new game variants, and this game is based entirely on probability the whole time.
 Roulette’s gameplay is designed so the house always wins in the long run.
 For example, betting $1 on all 37 numbers costs you $37, but the maximum payout is $36.

 That built-in edge is why casinos don’t need to cheat.
 Still, if you need more evidence for why online roulette isn’t rigged, I’ll break it all down in this guide.